RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 ## Troubleshooting:
 ### Error message "Permission (scope or role) cannot be deleted or updated unless disabled first
-This is a known issue that OAuth permission id for an existing permission in your AAD manifest is different than the id in AAD application.
+This is a known issue that OAuth permission id for an existing permission in your Microsoft Entra manifest is different than the id in Microsoft Entra application.
 One possible reason is the value of `AAD_APP_ACCESS_AS_USER_PERMISSION_ID` environment variable in `.env.{env_name}` is out of sync.

-To fix this error: find the id of `access_as_user` scope for your application in [AAD app registration portal](https://ms.portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) and set it to `AAD_APP_ACCESS_AS_USER_PERMISSION_ID` environment variable in `.env.{env_name}`.
+To fix this error: find the id of `access_as_user` scope for your application in [Microsoft Entra app registration portal](https://ms.portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) and set it to `AAD_APP_ACCESS_AS_USER_PERMISSION_ID` environment variable in `.env.{env_name}`.

 ![image](https://user-images.githubusercontent.com/16605901/204182487-8eb46f6d-cee6-4d97-9cd4-68db59d4a572.png)

 ### Expected property 'lang' is not present on resource of type 'Permissionscope'
-When you use AAD app manifest displayed in [Azure App Registration portal](https://ms.portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade), you may meet this error or other similar errors.
-This is because the AAD app manifest displayed in Azure Portal is not 100% compatible with [AAD app manifest schema](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest).
+When you use Microsoft Entra app manifest displayed in [Azure App Registration portal](https://ms.portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade), you may meet this error or other similar errors.
+This is because the Microsoft Entra app manifest displayed in Azure Portal is not 100% compatible with [Microsoft Entra app manifest schema](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest).
 This issue is being tracked and will be fixed in the future.

-To fix this error: remove the extra properties mentioned in the error message and try to update your AAD app again.
+To fix this error: remove the extra properties mentioned in the error message and try to update your Microsoft Entra app again.

 # teamsApp/create
 This action will create a new Teams app for you if the environment variable that stores Teams app id is empty or the app with given id is not found from Teams Developer Portal.